“Are you lonely in Costa Rica?”

 After a brief mental scramble, during which I calculated the probability that I’d just spent half an hour in partially pantomimed small talk with a stalker, I decided to trust that he had no ill intentions.
 After all, we were the only two people on our tour who weren’t paired off, so it was a fair question.

-I had come to Costa Rica to visit a friend in another city, I told him, but yes, I was traveling by myself on this leg of the trip.
+I had come to Costa Rica to visit a friend in another city, I told him, but yes, I was traveling alone on this leg of the trip.

 I certainly wasn’t lonely.
 I’d waved goodbye to my friend at the bus station that morning with a sense of excitement at the prospect of doing some exploring on my own.
 Watching the trees whisk by the bus window, I’d felt the same thrill of adventure that I felt every time I traveled alone.

-I was ten years old the first time I flew on a plane by myself.
+I was ten years olds the first time I flew on a plane by myself.
 My mom walked me to my gate and handed me off to a flight attendant, who kept an eye on me on the two-hour flight to visit a childhood friend in Pennsylvania.
 It was a welcome taste of independence, and one I’ve repeated many times since then (minus the watchful flight attendant).
 At first, the trips were small and usually involved meeting a friend at the baggage claim or bus stop.
-But in the last few years, I’ve gotten bolder—navigating connecting flights in foreign airports, spending days exploring cities where I didn’t know anyone.
+But as in the last few years, I’ve gotten bolder — navigating connecting flights in foreign airports, spending days exploring cities where I didn’t know anyone.